 - In 2012, pedestrians age 65 and older accounted for 20 percent of all pedestrian fatalities and 9 percent of all pedestrian injuries.

 - In 2012, the average age of pedestrians killed in traffic collisions was 46 and the average age of those injured was 35.

 - In 2012, 22 percent of the children ages 5 to 15 who were killed in traffic collisions were pedestrians.
 Children age 15 and younger accounted for 6 percent of all pedestrian fatalities and 18 percent of all pedestrians injured in traffic collisions.

-To speak with a Brod Law Firm attorney regarding your rights associated with your pedestrian accident case, please contact us for a free consultation at (800) 427-7020.
+To speak with a Willoughby Brod, LLP attorney regarding your rights associated with your pedestrian accident case, please contact us for a free case evaluation at (800) 427-7020.
 If you prefer to send us an email with an inquiry, please contact us online.